atlisg/vegan-bot/pm.md

   * Make possible to enter in chat input without selecting from dropdown
   * Record all inputs in search field
 * Implement Contact page
-* Refactor and show hint with less opacity or smaller font or something.
 * Use AND operator if multiple words, but OR if no results are found with AND
 * Loading bar for autocomplete box
 * Make facebook shares look better